magnesj/ResInsight/docs/CompletionsLGR.md

   - **LGR Per Completion** -- One LGR is created for each completion of the selected types.
 Each LGR span all main grid cells that are located within an IJK bounding box containing all intersected cells.
   - **LGR Per Well** -- One LGR is created for each of the selected well paths.
 The LGR spans all main grid cells that are located within an IJK bounding box containing all intersected cells for all selected completions on that well path.
 - **Cell Count I,J,K** -- The size of the LGR, in each main grid cell, in the I, J and K direction

+After pressing the OK button, LGR(s) are created and will be visible in the grid view.

 ## Export LGRs for Completions (CARFIN)